fulminazzo/userstalker-minecraft/README.md

     gui-type: DEFAULT # Can use custom types like CHEST, DISPENSER, ANVIL and more
     size: 54
   # The menu that displays a list of users with their accesses, sorted from highest to lowest
+  # When clicking on a content that represents a user login,
+  # the user-logins GUI for that user will be opened.
   top-users-logins:
     title: '&cTop users logins'
     contents: [ ... ]